terraref/documentation/existing_data_standards.md

 ### Units of Measurement Ontology (UO)

 Metric units for PATO.
 Mentioned in relation to the Agronomy Ontology (AGRO), but PATO is also recommended by MIAPPE for observed values fields

 ### XEML Environment Ontology (XEO)

 Created to help plant scientists in documenting and sharing metadata describing the abiotic environment.

-# Related Software, Services, and Databases
+## Related Software, Services, and Databases

 Standard formats, ontologies, and controlled vocabularies are typically used in the context of specific software systems.

-## Repositories and Databases

 ### Agricultural Model Inter-Comparison and Improvement Project (AgMIP) Crop Experiment (ACE) Database

 AgMIP "seeks to improve the capability of ecophysiological and economic models to describe the potential impacts of climate change on agricultural systems.
 AgMIP protocols emphasize the use of multiple models; consequently, data harmonization is essential.
 This interoperability was achieved by establishing a data exchange mechanism with variables defined in accordance with international standards; implementing a flexibly structured data schema to store experimental data; and designing a method to fill gaps in model-required input data."

 The data exchange format is based on a [JSON rendering of the ICASA Master Variable List](http://research.agmip.org/display/dev/JSON+Data+Objects).
 Data are transfer into and out of the AgMIP Crop Experiment (ACE) and AgMIP Crop Model (ACMO) databases via REST apis using these JSON objects.

 *See also*